Uniqueness and non-uniqueness pairs for the fractional Laplacian: Introduction

 \subsection{Contents}

 The paper is organized as follows.
-Section~\ref{sec:2} presents the preliminary results, including the basic properties of the fractional Laplacian, notions of density with respect to a measure and separation of sequences, and a brief introduction to de~Branges and model spaces.
-Next, in Section~\ref{sec:3}, we prove the uniqueness pair results, namely Theorem~\ref{thm:1.1} and the first item of Corollary~\ref{cor:1.3}.
-Section~\ref{sec:4} contains the proofs of the non--uniqueness pair results, namely Theorems~\ref{thm:1.2} and \ref{thm:1.4}, and item \hyperref[item:2-HT]{$(ii)$} of Corollary~\ref{cor:1.3}.
-Section~\ref{sec:5} provides an interpretation of these results in the context of the boundary value problem.
-Section~\ref{sec:6} discusses extensions to other multiplier operators.
+Section~\ref{sec:2} fixes the notation used throughout the paper and recalls the basic properties of the fractional Laplacian.
+Next, in Section~\ref{sec:3}, we prove the uniqueness pair results, namely Theorem~\ref{thm:UP} and the first item of Corollary~\ref{cor:HT}, and discuss the obstruction to frame stability.
+Section~\ref{sec:4} establishes some properties of Gevrey-class functions and of $\rho$-separated sets, then proves the interpolation result, Theorem~\ref{thm:interpol-NUP}, and uses it to prove Theorem~\ref{thm:nup-strong}.
+In Section~\ref{sec:5}, we first prove Theorem~\ref{thm:BL-nup}, then we introduce the relevant notions of density with respect to a measure, recall the necessary background on de~Branges and model spaces, and then prove Theorem~\ref{thm:debranges-nup} and item~\hyperref[item:2-HT]{$(ii)$} of Corollary~\ref{cor:HT}.
+Section~\ref{sec:6} provides an interpretation of these results in the context of the boundary value problem.
+Section~\ref{sec:7} discusses extensions to other multiplier operators.
 Finally, Appendix~\ref{app:A} collects an auxiliary result used throughout the paper.